 Aching backs bring many people to massage therapy for the first time, yet pain from other health issues and conditions can also be relieved through massage therapy.
 A physical therapist often utilizes varying massage techniques, either exclusively or in conjunction with other PT treatments, to treat a range of pain sources.
 The American Massage Therapy Association reports that patients find significant relief through massage for a range of problems, including:

 - Carpal tunnel, tennis elbow, and other overuse injuries

 - Tension headaches and migraines

 - Generalized achiness associated with stress, depression, and anxiety

 - Exercise-related pain

 - Pregnancy-related leg and lower back discomfort

 Types of Massage

-> A Swedish massage is familiar to many as the type found in both spas and physical therapy centers.
+A Swedish massage is familiar to many as the type found in both spas and physical therapy centers.
 This technique is definitely helpful for general achiness.
-Sports massage uses similar gentle stroking and kneading movements as the basic Swedish technique, but additionally focuses on loosening up problem areas commonly found on athletes.
+Sports massage uses similar gentle stroking and kneading movements as the basic Swedish technique but additionally focuses on loosening up problem areas commonly found in athletes.

 Trigger point massage addresses overuse injuries such as a carpal tunnel or tennis elbow, as well as wrenched or torn muscles.
 Deep tissue massage relieves pain from chronic problems like back pain, tension-related discomfort, arthritis, and deep scar tissue that forms after injuries.
 Deep tissue massage additionally loosens muscles and joints for fuller range-of-motion function.